Quantum fields in boson star spacetime: Model

 The classical stress tensor $T_{\mn}^{(\text{c})}$ has the same form as in \eref{eq:stressTensor}, but evaluated for classical fields.
 Using the separation of variables in \eref{eq:classicalEvolution}, the energy density $\ri^{(\text{c})}$, radial pressure $p_r^{(\text{c})}$ and tangent pressure $p_t^{(\text{c})}$ can be written as

+where $'$ denotes differentiation with respect to $r$.
 All off-diagonal components vanish.
 Thus $T_{\mn}^{(\text{c})}$ is manifestly static and spherically symmetric, consistent with the symmetry of the spacetime.
 Additionally, the pressures differ in different directions and vary with position, implying that the spacetime is neither homogeneous nor isotropic, similar to the Schwarzschild black hole.

 The equations of motion become